 Following internships with family friends Jean Foillard and Julie Balagny, and harvests in Australia and Oregon's Willamette Valley (with Bill Holloran), Justin returned to the family domaine to work alongside his father.
 In addition to his commitment to the Grand'Cour, Justin craved the experience of crafting his first solo wine and went hunting for vines.
 He leased the small plot of "Les Bullands" located below the village of Fleurie.
 Bordered by trees and a stream to the south, train tracks to the east, and a cornfield on the western edge, it is a humble terroir but it was a good place to begin as it is flat (easy to work) and the rent was low since nobody else was interested and it was going to be uprooted otherwise.
 Justin immediately went into organic conversion, farming the only way he knows how.
 During the hot, arid 2015 vintage, the vines' proximity to the stream and mediocre drainage proved beneficial.

-At harvest, grapes were picked into small bins and refrigerated before going into the vat for semi-carbonic maceration.
-Justin vinified his wine in a sphere-shaped fiberglass tank that you turn on its axis as opposed to using a pump-over method.
+At harvest, grapes are picked into small bins and refrigerated before going into the vat for semi-carbonic maceration.
+Justin vinifies his wines in a sphere-shaped fiberglass tank that you turn on its axis as opposed to using a pump-over method.
 This is done most frequently in the final days of maceration, encouraging textural richness in the wine.
-From Les Bullands, Justin produced a powerful, cherried and snappy Beaujolais that surpasses the appellation's reputation of occasionally lean wines.
+From Les Bulands, Justin produces a powerful, cherried and snappy Beaujolais that surpasses the appellation's reputation of occasionally lean wines.

 While Justin's low-key, chill demeanor is a far cry from his father's ebullience, their shared traits of hard-work and humility provide an unshakable foundation.
-Justin is looking ahead, augmenting his miniscule production with a new Beaujolais Villages from organically farmed hillside vines near Saint-Etienne-de-la Varenne on the border of Brouilly, the original village of the Dutraive family.
-Following the inaugural vintage, we see great promise for the future!
+Justin is looking ahead and augmented his miniscule production with a new Beaujolais Villages "Les Tours" from organically farmed hillside vines near Saint-Etienne-de-la Varenne on the border of Brouilly, as well as Fleurie "Pied d'Aroux" from his mother.
+We see great promise for Justin's future!